eea/volto-eea-design-system/website/docs/8-Resources/developer-guidelines.md

 5. Static resources
 6. Volto configuration registry
 5. Side-effect imports (such as importing a css or less file)

+- Variables should precisely reflect their value and intended use.
+For example, `activeMenu` does not reflect the type of value: is it the active menu name or "[menu is active][6]"?

 ### Other